RamEio/ramy-eid-portfolio/local-work/project_agents/validator.md

 ---

-This Validator agent ensures that every deliverable is evaluated from the perspective of real users, providing critical feedback that bridges the gap between technical implementation and user expectations, ultimately leading to higher user satisfaction and project success.
+This v4.0 Validator agent ensures that every deliverable is evaluated from the perspective of real users, providing critical feedback that bridges the gap between technical implementation and user expectations, ultimately leading to higher user satisfaction and project success while incorporating advanced research capabilities and error handling.